 Credit unions are NOT banks.
 Banks are not credit unions.

-Credit unions in New Mexico are committed to serving the 'little guy' (right).
+Credit unions are committed to serving the 'little guy' (right).

 Find out more about the credit union difference.